phhei/FramingNN/ReadMe.md

 #### ``soft_parameter_sharing_lambda``

-This parameter expects an float in the range from 0 (exclusive) to 1 (inclusive).
+This parameter expects a float in the range from 0 (exclusive) to 1 (inclusive).
 It controls the parameter sharing mode:

 - ``soft_parameter_sharing_lambda`` < 1: soft-parameter-sharing